DATA4HEALTH-UM/SCDM/usability_poll/README.md

   - [Q1.pdf](./Q1.pdf) SUS: A 'quick and dirty' Usability Scale[^sus].
   - [Q2.pdf](./Q2.pdf) custom survey regarding the background of the participants and the concrete domain of the use case.

-The group of participants was formed by 4 machine learning experts in charge of the development of the machine learning models in the Precise4Q project.
+The group of participants was formed by 4 experts in data analysis familiar with the datasets integrated.
 In particular, the participants were asked to perform the following queries about the harmonized data before filling the surveys:

   1. Get all patients from the EVSF dataset who had a thrombotic stroke and that live in a residence in stable situation (Cohabiting procedure)
   2. Get all information from the EVSF dataset regarding patients' cohabiting 1000 days after an embolic stroke